What are the advantages of becoming a member?

 Suburban Players does (selectively) rent out its space for rehearsals and sometimes other shows.
 However, this depends exclusively on the type of event proposed and the timing, because we need to ensure that there is no clash with our own club activities.

 If you are interested in renting our space, please contact a Board Member with your requirements and once the Board has analyzed the request you will be provided with a quotation and conditions of rental.

-Preference is given to rentals requested by members of the Club, who also receive a special discount.
+Preference is given to rentals requested by members of the Club.

 If I become a member, can I write or direct a play?

 Yes.
 We have often produced plays written and/or directed by our members.
 As a member you have the right to present your project to the Board of Directors, which has the final word on approval.
 This is usually decided taking into account the suitability of the play for our audiences, budgetary concerns and the dates available during the season.
 Sometimes, particularly for new directors, the Board requests that the candidate prepare a play-reading first, to gauge acceptance of the play, or directing capacity.
 Often a new director can be assigned a more experienced mentor to help with the production.

 English is not my first language, can I still join?